Lessons In the Studio: Studio in the Seminar

 Experimental in form, the show offers a chorus of voices and media across campus.
 It is co-curated by Sam Belinfante and Griselda Pollock.

 Highlights include works by Terry Atkinson, Turner Prize-winners Elizabeth Price and Lubaina Himid.
-Himid was awarded an Honorary Doctorate in 2019 for her contribution to the University over forty years.
+Himid was awarded an Honorary Doctorate in 2019 for her contribution to the University.